elishaROBINSON/stock_Prediction_Neural_net/README.md

 have not trained the full list of fortune five hundred companies

-only a few have been tarined and predicted . feel free to train the rest using the algorith in the ipython notebook testing stuff .
+only a few have been tarined and predicted . feel free to train the reset using the algorithm in the ipython notebook testing stuff .

+to train the next set of stock modify the lists in stoc_app.py and neural_net_train&store_data.py execute neural_net_train&store_data.py to predict and sotre reuslts automaticly

 have fun and feel free to extend it to your needs